RodrigoPAml/ChecksumManager/README.md

 # Checksum Manager

-Terminal app to generate and verify checksums (MD5, SHA1, SHA256 and SHA512) of files in folder
+Utility terminal app to generate and verify checksums (MD5, SHA1, SHA256 and SHA512) of files in folder

 ## Checksum Generator